 For me, kids are a deal breaker.

-Now, I’m not going to get into pro-life versus pro-choice on this blog.
-Suffice it to say that there is internal conflict and paranoia that drives all my decisions about birth control.
+I won’t get into pro-life versus pro-choice right now.
+Let it suffice that internal paranoia drives all my decisions about birth control.

 There’s another side to this, though.